phpearth/docs/faq/oop/design-patterns.md

 ## Types of design patterns

-According to the Gang of Four book we can categorize design patterns into three main types:
+According to the Gang of Four book we can categorize design patterns into three main
+categories:

 ### Creational